hongqi0314/HANDSON-ML2-AL/README.md

 # HANDSON-ML2-AL
-Notebooks from the HANDSON-ML2 book.
+Notebooks documenting progress made on the learning of the HANDSON-ML2 book.